mkaybug/Startup260/notes.md

 # Midterm Study Guide
 1. In the following code, what does the link element do?

+> The <link> element is used to define relationships between a document and an external source. ie. bootstrap style sheets into an HTML file.

 2. In the following code,  what does a div tag do?

+> The <div> tag is used for grouping and organizing other HTML elements.
+It can be used to wrap multiple elements such as headings, paragraphs, images, and other HTML elements togehter.
+This is useful for applying common styling, layout, or behavior to a group of elements.

 3. In the following code, what is the difference between the #title and .grid selector?

+> #title -> example of an ID selector in CSS.
+Used to select an HTML element with a specific 'id' attribute.
+ID selectors are unique to one element on the page with specified 'id'.
+Used to apply specific stying or behavior to one element.
+> .grid -> example of a class selector in CSS.
+Used to select HTML elements with specific 'class' attribute.

 4. In the following code, what is the difference between padding and margin?

+> Padding is the space inside an element, between the element's content and its border.
+Margins are the space outside an element, between the element's border and neighboring elements.

 5. Given this HTML and this CSS how will the images be displayed using flex?

+> To use flexbox, you start by creating a flex container, which is an element that you want to lay out using the flexbox model.
+This can be any block-level or inline-block element.
+> Main Axis and Cross Axis: In a flex container, there are two axes: the main axis and the cross axis.
+The main axis is determined by the 'flex-direction' property, which can be set to either "row" (default) or "column" to create a horizontal or vertical ayout, respectively.
+> To control the layout of flex items, you can use various flex properties, such as 'flex-grow', 'flex-shrink', and 'flex-basis', to define how the space is distributed among the items.

 6. What does the following padding CSS do?

+> Padding creates space inside an element, surrounding the content.

 7. What does the following code using arrow syntax function declaration do?

+>

 8. What does the following code using map with an array output?

+>

 9. What does the following code output using getElementByID and addEventListener?

+>

 10. What does the following line of Javascript do using a # selector?

+>

 11. Which of the following are true? (mark all that are true about the DOM)

+> The Document Object Model is an object representation of the HTML elements that the browser uses to render the display.
+The browser also exposes the DOM to external code so that you can write programs that dynamically manipulate the HTML.
+> The browser provides access tot he DOM through a global variable name `document` that points to the root element of the DOM.
+If you open the browser's debugger console window and type the variable name `document` you will see the DOM for the document the browser is currently rendering.
+> For everything in an HTML document there is a node in the DOM.
+This includes elements, attributes, text, comments, and whitespace.
+All of these nodes form a big tree, with the document node at the top.
+> Every element in an HTML document implements the DOM Element interface, which is derived from the DOM Node interface.
+The DOM Element Interface provides the means for iterating child elements, accessing the parent element, and manipuating the element's attributes.
+From your JavaScript code, you can start with the `document` variable and walk through the every element in the tree.
+> You can provide a CSS selector to the `querySelectorAll` function in order to select elements from the document.
+The `textContent` property contains all of the element's text.
+You can even access a textual representation of an element's HTML content witht he `innerHTML` property.
+> Modifying the DOM -> The DOM supports the ability to insert, modify, or delete the elements in the DOM.
+To create a new element you first create the element on the DOM document.
+You then insert the new element into the DOM tree by appending it to an existing element in the tree.
+> To delete elements call the `removeChild` function on the parent element.
+> The DOM also allows you to inject entire blocks of HTML into an element.
+The following code finds the first div element in the DOM and replaces all the HTML it contains.
+> However, directly injecting HTML as a block of text is a common attack vector for hackers.
+If an untrusted party can inject JavaScript anywhere in your application then that JavaScript can represent itself as the current user of the application.
+The attacker can then make requests for sensitive data, moniter activity, and steal credentials.
+> Common injection paths include HTML input controls, URL parameters, and HTTP headers.
+Either sanitize any HTML that contains variables, or simply use DOM manipulation functions instead of using `innerHTML`.
+> Event Listeners -> All DOM elements support the ability to attach a function that gets called when an event occurs on the element -> event listeners.

 12. By default, the HTML span element has a default CSS display property value of:

+> DOM (Document Object Model)

 13. How would you use CSS to change all the div elements to have a background color of red?